MarekBykowski/yocto-ci-manifest/README.md

 Then on top of it you can run the Yocto-CI `testimage` tests.

-## Switching from fatal to non-fatal tests
+## Switch from fatal to non-fatal tests

 By default `Yocto-CI` does `fatal` tests in which if in a set of tests any throughout fails the run is interrupted and the remaining tests after the first failed are not run, eg. if we have four tests